-Back in Spain, take in Santiago Calatrava´s iconic City of Arts and Sciences in Valencia.
-In northern Spain Frank Gehry´s Guggenheim Museum and winery design at the Marques de Riscal in Rioja are must-see sites.
+Back in Spain, take in Santiago Calatrava’s iconic City of Arts and Sciences in Valencia, or visit Frank Gehry’s Guggenheim Museum and Marques de Riscal winery in Bilbao and Rioja respectively – both must-see sites.
 In the north-west, head out of Santiago de Compostela to visit the polemic but fascinating City of Culture.
-Down south Malaga is emerging splendidly both aesthetically and culturally from major urban regeneration over the last few years – one to watch.
+Down south, Málaga is emerging splendidly both aesthetically and culturally from major urban regeneration over the last few years – one to watch.

-Ready to build your own Spain trip?
+Ready to build your own trip?
 CONTACT US

 OUR HAPPY CLIENTS SAY